 - lowest age-adjusted prevalence (≤5%): Africans

 Common risk factors for cholesterol gallstones include female sex, middle age, obesity, and positive family history (see 5-F rule).

 Gallstones may be symptomatic in only 25% of cases.
 The most common presentation is right upper quadrant or epigastric abdominal pain or discomfort, especially after a fat-rich meal.
 Other symptoms include belching, bloating, flatulence, heartburn, and nausea.

-Abdominal pain is often referred to shoulder.
+Abdominal pain is often referred to the right shoulder.
 Patients may demonstrate this radiation to the tip of scapula by placing their hand behind the back and thumb pointing upwards: the "Collins' sign".
 This may be useful in distinguishing gallstone pain from oesophagitis, gastritis, or duodenal ulcer in ~50% of patients 5.